ibm-cloud-docs/CDN/serve-video-on-demand-with-cdn.md

 ```
 {: screen}

-For more complex use cases--such as scaling video resolution, working with subtitles, HLS AES encryption on video fragments for security and authorization, and so forth--`ffmpeg` has many more argument options that handle the more complex and specific features.
+For more complex use cases--such as scaling video resolution, working with subtitles, HLS AES encryption on video fragments for security and authorization, and so on--`ffmpeg` has many more argument options that handle the more complex and specific features.
 You can find descriptions of these arguments in [ffmpeg's general documentation](https://ffmpeg.org/ffmpeg.html) and in its [documentation on specific formats such as HLS](https://ffmpeg.org/ffmpeg-formats.html#hls).

 ## Prepare the Origin
 {: #prepare-the-origin}